Hourly Contractor Invoice Template

 - Service with Labor ($80 – $100) – Any heavy lifting or service that puts strain on the body will cost more money.
 See what your local moving companies are charging and base your pay on their prices.

 - Service without Labor ($20 – $50) – Depending on the skill level of the service needed, the pay should be based on what the average hourly pay is for that position but slightly higher.

-There is no limit on the number of hours a contractor can work due to their technically being considered their own boss.
+There is no limit on the number of hours a contractor can work, as technically they are their own employer.
 However, when hiring a contractor and creating a schedule, the hours should be reasonable.
 The aim is to follow the standard hourly work structure as closely as possible, which is: